Inland villages: Betancuria, Tuineje and Pajara.

 Pajara is the largest municipality in all of Fuerteventura and therefore boasts numerous points of interest, ranging from landscape to cultural aspects.

-This old fishing village is today a very popular tourist resort, thanks to the many beaches of golden sand and rocks, as well as a historic center where you can taste some of the best fish dishes in all of the Canary Islands.
+The many beaches of golden sand and rocks,and a historic center where you can taste some of the best fish dishes in all of the Canary Islands.